aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/document-builder-overview/use-documentbuilder-to-insert-document-elements/_index.md

 ### Inserting an Inline Image

 Pass a single string representing a file that contains the image to DocumentBuilder.insertImage to insert the image into the document as an inline graphic.
-The following code example demonstrates how to insert an inline image at the cursor position into a document.
+The following code example shows how to insert an inline image at the cursor position into a document.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-DocumentBuilderInsertInlineImage-1.java" >}}